 “This poster’s nearly a year old,” Gideon spoke softly but held a firm, controlled voice.
-“After I shot and killed Clay Potter, I was in California for eight months looking for his partner, Jet Stone.
-But his trail went dead two months ago.”
+“After I shot and killed Clay Potter, I was in California for eight months looking for his partner, Jet Stone, but his trail went dead two months ago.”

 “Exactly,” responded Watkins.
 “Things happen slowly around here.”
 He spread the other wanted posters loosely over his desk.
-“If any of these,” he checked himself, remembering whom he was talking to … “gentlemen should ride into the village, Mister Kane insists that I tell him.
+“If any of these …” he checked himself, remembering whom he was talking to, “gentlemen should ride into the village, Mister Kane insists that I tell him.
 If he thinks he can control them, he hires them.
 If not, he gets his boys to chase them from the village.
 With your attitude and run-in with his son, Scott, I have a feeling he will ask you to leave.”
 He paused, looking out through the window to the other side of the street where a solitary kerosene lamp hung from a wooden pole.
 He scratched at the one-day-old stubble on his chin, thoughtfully, when he turned back to Gideon.
-“When we met this afternoon, I told myself you weren’t like these others.
+“When we met this afternoon, I told myself you weren’t like the others.
 There was something about you, and I’m still thinking the same now.”